blay/blay.se/edgeryders.markdown

 > So we can appropriate some political benefit releasing data, and
 > everybody wins”.
 >
-> [
->
-> @spaghettidata]
+> [^84]

 The outcomes from what the Edgeryders are doing is not ready-made solution that can be adopted as policy right away.
-Instead it amount to what could be called a ’’prototyping culture’’[Suchman in
-@calvillo2010prototyping].
-A prototype in design is an early model aimed to test or demonstrate a concept and acts as a communication and thinking device.
+Instead it amount to what could be called a ”prototyping culture”.[^85] A prototype in design is an early model aimed to test or demonstrate a concept and acts as a communication and thinking device.
 A prototype is by definition an unfinished thing, a snapshot in the middle of a process and its form invites critique and further development, rather that certainty and closure.
 The difference between a prototype in a design process and what edgeryders are doing with political participation is not so different as it may seem.
-First of all, as for example Lucy Suchman[@Suchman2002], Helen Karasti [@Karasti2004] and Rosalind Williams[@Williams:RetoolingAHistorianConfrontsTechnologicalChange:2003], have emphasized, technological systems are already socio-technical and their development are just as dependent on organizational changes as the are on technical interventions.
+First of all, as for example Lucy Suchman,[^86] Helen Karasti[^87] and Rosalind Williams,[^88] have emphasized, technological systems are already socio-technical and their development are just as dependent on organizational changes as the are on technical interventions.
 Second, our contemporary societies are made up of technological systems.
-As Lawrence Lessig said, ’’Code is Law’’[@Lessig:CodeAndOtherLawsOfCyberspace:2000], meaning that the way information systems and other technical infrastructure is organized and designed has as strong, or even stronger, impact on the possibilities of social organization as policy and law.
+As Lawrence Lessig said, ”Code is Law”,[^89] meaning that the way information systems and other technical infrastructure is organized and designed has as strong, or even stronger, impact on the possibilities of social organization as policy and law.

 The new forms of political participation that the prototyping culture of edgeryders is made up of are adapted to uncertainty, chaotic